ocf/ocfweb/ocfweb/docs/docs/staff/backend/printhost.md

 In order to know what job options are available for a particular printer and how to convert documents to a printable format, CUPS requires large config files called PostScript Printer Drivers (PPDs).
-The OCF uses a modified HP PPD for the [M806][m806] and one for the [P4515][p4515].
-There are two versions of each: one which only allows double-sided printing and one which only allows single-sided.
+The OCF uses a modified HP PPD for the [M806][m806].
+There are two versions of it: one which only allows double-sided printing and one which only allows single-sided.
 This is how we implement the "double" and "single" classes.
 The PPDs tell CUPS to use `ocfps` to convert documents to PostScript, plus they turn on economode so we can afford the toner.

 [m806]: https://github.com/ocf/puppet/blob/master/modules/ocf_printhost/templates/cups/ppd/m806.ppd.epp